 Hybrid members at either level receive 60 Gold Circle entries: 30 print and 30 digital.

-Regular Members should send two sets of newspapers, two copies of their magazine or two copies of their 2017 yearbook.
-One set/copy will be sent to a critique judge; the second set/copy stays in our office from Crown judging in Fall 2017.
+- Regular Members should send two sets of newspapers, two copies of their magazine or two copies of their 2021 yearbook.
+One set/copy will be sent to a critique judge; the second set/copy will be scanned in our office for virtual Crown judging in Fall 2021.

 Yes: Associate Members can enter the Crown Awards without receiving an evaluation.